kpassapk/blog/content/posts/happyapi-temporal.md

 not part of the application's functionality.

-The basic pattern I have been exploring recently is similar to the one used by [yum brands][yum]: use the database for models that are significant to the applicaiton, keep workflow state in Temporal.
+The basic pattern I have been exploring recently is similar to the one used by [yum brands][yum]: use the database for models that are significant to the application, keep workflow state in Temporal.

 [yum]: https://www.youtube.com/watch?v=PcUWphfLyMA

-Oh and we want the app process to be obserable.
+Oh and we want the app process to be observable.

 ## Setup